Skip links

 11. Develop an incident response Plan

+Effectively addressing insider threats in cybersecurity requires a well-structured incident response plan.
+In the event of cyber insider threat detection, a clearly defined plan becomes crucial in mitigating potential damage.
 In the event that an insider threat is detected, having a well-defined incident response plan can help mitigate the damage.
 The plan should outline the roles and responsibilities of the response team and the steps to contain, investigate, and remediate the incident.

 12. Collaborate with external Partners